Louack/chess-manager/README.md

 ## PEP8

-PEP8 compliance can be checked with the command `flake8`
+PEP8 compliance can be checked at the backend level, with the command: `flake8`

 Non-compliant files will be displayed.